NikitaBohatyrov/BalanceAnalyticsApp/README.md

 All of the app Content stored in AnalyticsApp/Sources

-It provides complex code separation which can ease problems cross-platform development and separation of development process, in case of production better to store such package separately and compare hash.
+It provides complex code separation which can ease problems like cross-platform development and separation of development process, in case of production better to store such package separately and compare hash.

 ### Prerequisites